vadanrod14/RA.Aid/README.md

 # RA.Aid

-RA.Aid is a powerful AI-driven command-line tool that integrates `aider` (https://aider.chat/) within a LangChain ReAct agent loop.
+RA.Aid (ReAct Aid) is a powerful AI-driven command-line tool that integrates `aider` (https://aider.chat/) within a LangChain ReAct agent loop.
 This unique combination allows developers to leverage aider's code editing capabilities while benefiting from LangChain's agent-based task execution framework.
 The tool provides an intelligent assistant that can help with research, planning, and implementation of development tasks.

 What sets RA.Aid apart is its ability to handle complex programming tasks that extend beyond single-shot code edits.
 By combining research, strategic planning, and implementation into a cohesive workflow, RA.Aid can: